Republican lawmakers who downplayed coronavirus concerns face backlash over early vaccinations - KVIA

 Hawaii Democratic Rep. Tulsi Gabbard tweeted earlier Monday, “I had planned to get the vaccine but will now stand in solidarity with our seniors by not doing so until THEY can.
 I urge my colleagues who are under 65 and healthy to join me.”

 She joins Reps.
-Brian Mast (R-Fla.), Ilhan Omar (D-Minn.) and Rep.-elect Nancy Mace (R-S.C.), who have all said they are waiting to get vaccinated until other essential Americans have access.
+Brian Mast, a Florida Republican, Ilhan Omar, a Minnesota Democrat, and Rep.-elect Nancy Mace, a South Carolina Republican, who have all said they are waiting to get vaccinated until other essential Americans have access.

 Their message follows a memo from the Capitol attending physician that said there was a “small vaccine supply” available to Congress.

-Note: This story has been updated to include comment from Rubio.